ORDER OF OPERATIONS

 The host can determine this using the Mafia Factional Kill setting.
 Kills can be mandatory, optional, or disabled altogether.

-The default is No. The mafia factional kill is compulsory.
-This is done in order to avoid deadlocked games where the town keeps no lynching and the mafia refuses to submit a kill.
-If the game has assigned kills, it will be randomized which member of the team is carrying out the kill.
+The default is Mandatory.
+If the mafia do not submit a target for their kill, then someone will be chosen at random from among the players not on their team.
+Hosts tend to do this in order to avoid deadlocked games where the town keeps no eliminating and the mafia refuses to submit a kill.
+If the game has assigned kills and they do not submi, it will randomize which member of the team is carrying out the kill.

 If there is only one mafia member left in a game without assigned kills, can the mafia factional kill then be blocked and/or tracked?